kararei/tp/docs/DeveloperGuide.md

 3. System displays a list of matching results.

     Use case ends.

-**Use case: Export Customer and Service Information**

-**MSS**

-1. Travel Agent requests to export customer and service information.
-2. System checks for existing data.
-3. System exports the data to a file (e.g., `contacts.csv`).
-4. System displays a success message: "Customer and service data exported to contacts.csv."

-    Use case ends.

-**Extensions**

-* 2a.
-No data exists to export.
-    * 2a1.
-System displays a message: "No data to export."
-    * 2a2.
-Use case ends.
-* 3a.
-The system fails to export the data.
-    * 3a1.
-System displays an error message: "Failed to export data.
-Please try again later."
-    * 3a2.
-Use case ends.

 **Use case: Add Notes to Customer Profiles or Trips**